What is the customer context graph?

 | Behavioral | Automatically detected from activity patterns | ”Core feature usage declined 40% over 14 days” |

-| Extracted | Parsed from Slack, email, and call transcripts | ”Customer mentioned evaluating a competitor in #support channel” |
+| Extracted | Parsed from support tickets, Slack, email, and call transcripts | ”Customer mentioned evaluating a competitor in #support channel” |

 | Synthesized | Correlated from multiple observations | ”Key contact went quiet + competitor mention + declining usage = churn risk” |